Floating liquefied natural gas: Royal Dutch Shell

-432 m Coral South FLNG for Mozambic

 Petronas

 In February 2011, Petronas awarded a FEED contract for an FLNG unit to a consortium of Technip and Daewoo Shipbuilding & Marine Engineering for a facility in Malaysia.
 It installed its first FLNG, PFLNG Satu, in the Kanowit gas field off the shore of Sarawak, Malaysia.
 It loaded its first cargo was onto the 150,200-cbm Seri Camellia LNG carrier on 3 April 2017.